 You Are Fully Liable

 You are fully liable for the actions of your company – even when you incorporate.
 No, you may not be personally liable, but you are liable nonetheless.
-As the business owner, you will have to make sure that your business complied with all of the local and national laws, you will need to make sure that you’re giving your employees a fair wage, that they are protected and safe while on the job, and that you’re paying your taxes.
+As the business owner, you will have to make sure that your business complied with all of the local and national laws, you will need to make sure that you’re giving your employees a fair wage, that they are protected and safe while on the job (for example, if employees are going to be spending a lot of time in a hazardous environment, you should make sure that you provide them with sufficient protective equipment, such as gloves, goggles, or even an air purifying respirator each), and that you’re paying your taxes.

 Most businesses also need help sorting out liability insurance.
 And, there are many examples on the Slater and Gordon website that demonstrate what happens to companies that don’t take the time to do things right the first time – they either get sued when something goes wrong, or they are put out of business.
 Sometimes, both.